|The altar is covered with gold leaf imported from Spain. There

 Where We Be

-and it's set in a 14-carat-gold splendid mountain setting
+It's certainly set in a splendid 14-carat-gold mountain setting.

 Loreto could be called Mission Central since it

 has not one but two famous missions.
 The first,